2021 Juicy Blueberry Picking in Georgia: 17+ Delicious U-Pick Farms

 When to Visit: Open 7 days a week.
 7 am - 6 pm

-Insider Tip: Mercier is not just for apple picking; we love their blueberries, too.
-They are currently not offering u-pick experiences, but there are strawberries and in June will have blueberries available in the cafe.
+Mercier is not just for apple picking; we love their blueberries, too.
+U-pick is currently not available yet, due to COVID-19 precautions — but they do have produce available in their market and at their bakery.
+Their season for blueberries usually begins in June.
 You can also get your order curbside.
 Note: All guests are required to wear a mask and use hand sanitizer before going into the market.
 The cafe is take-out only.

 Address: 1371 Union Church Rd., Watkinsville